aomini/Blog/README.md

 ```
 >Usage
 `@can('update', $article) / @cannot`
-- Gate is created for super Admin.
+- Gate is created for super Admin giving access to do anything on the forum.
 ```php
 Gate::before(function($user){
   return $user->id === 1 ? true : false;
 });
 ```
->Delete associated replies

->Deletion can only be done by the creater.

 <a name="favourites">

 ## Favourites

+> A user can favourite articles & comments so need to have a `favourites` table with `polymorphic` relation.
-> favourites is acheived using morph to relation and used traits
+> Favourites is acheived using morph to relation and used traits since we can favourite both articles and comments.

 - Trait